Spider Collector's Journal (33rd page: 2023) Copyright © 2023 by Rod Crawford

 In the few hours left before our long voyage home, we decided to visit another cemetery, a larger urban one in eastern Vancouver called Evergreen Memorial Gardens (shhh, don't mention the word cemetery).
 This was too well-groomed to yield many spiders, but did have the subterranean Lepthyphantes and brought the local sample there from 2 up to 7.

 16 V 2023: In 2021 we'd sampled at Fir Creek in southeastern Olympic National Forest.
 Today's destination was the next gridspace west, at the sources of Vance Creek (not so high in elevation, around 1400').
 The forest road access was not too rough (though we had to toss off some freshly fallen rocks) but very crooked (over 8 miles to traverse a straight-line distance of 4) and just about deserted today.
 The site where we stopped had a mid-sized clearing; alder, maple and conifers; and a few patches of snow in the ravine bottoms!
 Two woodpeckers kept it from being silent.
-To begin with, Laurel and I sifted tree trunk moss and leaf litter respectively, for 5 litter species to which the moss added 9, incuding a hard-to-find male of tiny Trogloneta sp. #2.
+To begin with, Laurel and I sifted tree trunk moss and leaf litter respectively, for 5 litter species to which the moss added 9, including a hard-to-find male of tiny Trogloneta sp. #2.

 I tapped dead wood in the forest, adding two species, and beat three more additions from fern understory.
 Laurel worked the foliage of western hemlock saplings in the forest shade, adding four more, and tapped fully 100 fallen Douglas-fir cones to get one solitary spider (it was Euryopis formosa, adding to the list).
 I beat the not-too-abundant sun-exposed conifer foliage, only 3 of the species taken adding to the list, but one of those was a quite rare Dipoena, D. malkini or maybe something new!
 Late in the afternoon, wolf spiders finally became active in the clearing, where between us we got two Pardosa species.
 One Laurel found under charred firewood turned out to be one of the same.
 But she added two more orbweavers from aerial webs, bringing our site total to 32.
 (One specimen taken by me in the opposite corner of the area, back in 1972, makes it 33.)